singnet/snet-daemon/etcddb/README.md

 | ENABLED     | enable running embedded etcd server                |true         |

+`Note`:  If *PAYMENT_CHANNEL_STORAGE_SERVER* field is not set in the configuration file its *ENABLED* field is set to *false* by default and in this case the etcd server is not started.

 Schema, host, and CLIENT_PORT/PEER_PORT are used together to compose etcd listen-client-urls/listen-peer-urls (see the link below).